This post may contain affiliate links. Please read my disclosure and privacy policy.

 Serving Suggestions for Healthier Burgers

 Serve these healthy burgers on your favorite bun (gluten-free if needed) or in a lettuce wrap, accompanied by your favorite burger toppings.
-You can add cheese on top for the final minute or two of cooking, if you want to make a cheeseburger, or keep it dairy-free by adding ketchup, mustard, or my homemade special sauce.
+You can add cheese for the final minute or two of cooking, if you want to make a cheeseburger, or keep it dairy-free by adding ketchup, mustard, or my homemade special sauce.

 Serve with baked fries or Air Fryer French Fries, for an easy homemade side dish.